Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 How many employees do Miele technika work for?
 How has the number of employees in production developed in recent years?

-We employ almost 2,000 employees in Uničov.
+We employ almost 2 thousand employees in Unicov.
 Almost 900 employees work on assembly and production.
 The number of employees usually increases every year.

 What is the role and position of Miele technicians within the Miele Group?